-Survive the Wild (offline until further notice)
+Survive the Wild (in public beta until further notice)

 Survive the Wild is a large, open world online survival/adventure game where you can connect with your friends to hunt animals, craft various items, complete various quests by exploring an ever expanding virtual world, become a top combatant in the game’s fighting arenas, and much more all while managing your character’s basic needs such as thirst, hunger, energy and health.
 What started as a quite unplanned side project in 2014 when I was just 12 years old has grown over the years into my largest and most long running project to date where much of the player experience is what you make of it.
 Aside from general survival, there is no true winning objective to Survive the Wild.
 Instead, the game presents an ever expanding virtual environment which allows players to choose how they want to spend their time and what objectives within the game they are interested in completing.
 Maybe you want to spend your time in quiet places fishing at streams alone, maybe you want to prove that nobody be it man or beast can best you in combat, maybe you want to solve some mysteries for a reward or otherwise, or maybe you want to do all 3 playing with different identities on multiple characters.
 And if tough gaming isn’t your fancy, you and a group of friends can certainly just gather around a bond fire and voice chat with each other while sharing virtual drinks if you wish!
 Whatever your fancy, the world of Survive the Wild eagerly awaits you, and whatever virtual life you decide to lead!

 Clicking on the link above will redirect you to Survive the Wild’s website where you can learn more about the project, download the game, view the documentation, connect with the community and more.